javier-marroquin/redgadgets/_posts/2016-09-02-movie-mistakes.md

 Passes it to Munna
-![Ulidavaru Kandanthe Movie Mistakes](/images/ulidavaru-kandanthe-ganja-scene-2.jpg)
+![Ulidavaru Kandanthe Movie Mistakes](/images/ulidavaru-kandanthe-ganja-scene-2.jpg) Observe the Beedi, before and after.

 Let me know if there are more of them.
 It hurts because the movie is my all time favorite.
 I will be watching this many many times.
-[Rakshit Shetty](https://www.facebook.com/TheRakshitShetty/){: target="_blank"} should have given some more attention to these.
+[Rakshit Shetty](https://www.facebook.com/TheRakshitShetty/){: target="_blank"} who has been so meticulous in the whole movie should have given some more attention to these silly things.

-Though he gets all the mistakes corrected, the movie will not earn more than what it did but that would have made the movie much enjoyable.
+Even if he gets all the mistakes corrected, the movie will not earn more than what it did but that would have made the movie much enjoyable.

+## What can be done

+### Course correction
+Having a team of experts to judge the movie frame by frame.
+This will definitely solve most of the mistakes but having them in the set could prevent the mistakes from happening.

+### Expert opinion
+An Indian movie basically is a perspective of the director and assistant director.
+Things can easily go un-noticed.
+So having critiques could help better themselves and the movie.

+### Technology
+Nowadays you can achieve things that were impossible just a few years ago.
+Anything can be corrected with CGI.
+This might demand more funds than the budget.

+### Improving stunts team
+Indian movie stunts are way exaggerated.
+A man cannot easily lift another man.
+A kick doesn't usually push anyone into the air unless they are already flying.
+A car(SUV, Tata Sumo) never flies or explodes just by shooting it.
+A helicopter and a Tata Sumo do not collide(Magadeera).
+Newton's laws apply everywhere(to Rohit Shetty).

+A fight should be realistic.
+I don't have to give an example from Bourne series.
+Take **Mungaru Male** for instance, there is hardly any fight but the one they have looks very real.
+Nobody flies.(read Period!)

+I'm happy to see that the sound of a punch or kick has taken a shift from literal **"Dishoom"** to an actual thump sound(not every Indian movie).

 This is an unfinished business.
-More mistakes coming up..
+More mistakes coming up.

+**Comment the most bizarre mistake that you have seen in a movie.**